tsnl/math-142-project/README.md

     Further ensure you have a working C++ compiler.
     Open a terminal with the directory containing this file as the working directory.
     Enter each command below to set-up this project.
-    The commands are meant for Unix systems.
+    - NOTE: The commands are meant for Unix systems.
-    If you use Windows, getting a Python toolchain working may be tricky, but if you have one, translating the below commands will be a cinch.
+      -  If you use Windows, getting a Python toolchain working may be tricky, but if you
+      -  have one, translating the below commands will be a cinch.
-    I've not tried running GUI apps under WSL2, but apparently, it is now supported?
+      -  I've not tried running GUI apps under WSL2, but apparently, it is now supported?

-    1. Run `$ /usr/bin/env python3.9 ./setup.py build_ext --inplace`

-        This command compiles an extension

-    2. Run `$ /usr/bin/env python3.9 -m pip install -r ./requirements.txt`
+    1. Run `$ /usr/bin/env python3.9 -m pip install -r ./requirements.txt`

         This command installs all Python package dependencies to the system-wide location.

         If you would rather not pollute your system installations, try `virtualenv`s-- the same `requirements.txt` file is used.

+    2. Run `$ /usr/bin/env python3.9 ./setup.py build_ext --inplace`

+        This command compiles a low-level extension module used by the project.

 1. Run